Capsule Sponge Test

 How will I get my results?

-The results of your test will take around two to three weeks following your procedure.
-Your GP will be sent a copy of your results.
+The results of your test will take around 2 to 3 weeks.
+A nurse will contact you with your results.
+Your GP and referring consultant will be sent a copy of your results.

 Are there possible side effects?